yonguelink/random/tots.md

 This is my first thread, so be kind please...

+I forgot to mention it in the title: **This is intended to be for Master Mode** Obviously the tips are still valid for normal mode thought

 I almost gave up on the trial of the sword, but a kind man on here gave me a few tricks and I got it.
 So I thought, why not sharing the tricks I received and those I used to everyone?

 This thread is intended to be ever evolving until everyone can clear the trials, so if you have more tricks to add, or specific techniques to beat a room, share them in the comment and I'll add them here!